betandr/slipway/README.md

 and `$CLUSTER_ZONE` is the zone you wish to provision in, such as `europe-west2-c`.

-For these example values two clusters will be provisioned:
+For these example values the following cluster will be provisioned:
-- spinnaker-cluster-001: 3 Nodes of 1 vCPUs in Zone europe-west2-c
-- foobarbaz-cluster-001: 6 Nodes of 1 vCPUs in Zone europe-west2-c
+- foobarbaz-cluster-001: 6 Nodes of 2 vCPUs in Zone europe-west2-c

-The script will also reserve two IP addresses `spinnaker-$INDEX` and `spinnaker-api-$INDEX` which you should note down for the [Run Spinnaker provisioning script](#run-spinnaker-provisioning-script) step later.
+The script will also reserve two IP addresses `spinnaker-$INDEX` and `spinnaker-api-$INDEX` which you should note for the [Run Spinnaker provisioning script](#run-spinnaker-provisioning-script) step later.

 ## 2. Provision Halyard Host VM